 Academic year 2020/21 was a challenging year for the library as it was for society as a whole.
-The ongoing System proved very effective driving up pandemic meant we had to radically change our service model to keep our users and staff safe.
+The ongoing pandemic meant we had to radically change our service model to keep our users and staff safe.
 It was quite a change from our normal welcoming and open to all ethos, to switch to controlled access for limited numbers of users.
-With the easing of government to review a recording at a later date. restrictions, we reopened the Sir Alex Ferguson Library in September to give access to physical library stock and archival material and provide study space for those who could not study at home.
+With the easing of government restrictions, we reopened the Sir Alex Ferguson Library in September to give access to physical library stock and archival material and provide study space for those who could not study at home.